 - 38% YoY uplift in web traffic with a 33.6% increase in conversion rate through the website

 - 32% YoY uplift in sales volumes

 The new brand also impacted B2B sales performance, generating both leads and sales for corporate memberships.

-We’re also really excited to announce that the campaign has been shortlisted for a DMA award in the Financial Services category and FS Forum Marketing Excellence awards for best Brand strategy, Integrated campaign and Advertising campaign.
+We’re also really excited to announce that the campaign won 3 FS Forum awards for Advertising, Brand Strategy and the judges special award for Marketing Excellence.
+It’s also been shortlisted for a DMA award in the Financial Services category.